Myth Conceptions

 Myth Conceptions is a fantasy novel by American writer Robert Lynn Asprin published in 1981.

 Plot summary

-Myth Conceptions is a novel in which the apprentice wizard Skeeve serves a demon from Perv and they are hired to function as court wizards who must to defeat an enormous army.
+Myth Conceptions is a novel in which the apprentice wizard Skeeve serves a demon from Perv and they are hired to function as court wizards who must defeat an enormous army.

 Reception

 Greg Costikyan reviewed Myth Conceptions in Ares Magazine #8 and commented that "the field of humorous science fiction has too long been without a steady practitioner.
 Asprin fills the gap admirably, and it is to be hoped that he will continue in the same rich vein."